Tired of the forever beautification of women in Art Nouveau worlds of flamboyant ornaments and stylized flowers? Then you should be looking at Carl...

-Art Nouveau is a style that emerged in the 1880s and lasted up to the beginning of the First World War.
-It spread through all western European and American countries with a significant level of industrialization.
+Art Nouveau is a style that emerged in the 1880s and lasted up to the beginning of the World War I. It spread through all western European and American countries with a significant level of industrialization.
 Despite its general unity, it had slight local differences but always remained modern and cosmopolitan.

 Art Nouveau first appeared as a term in the 1880s in the Belgian journal L’ Art Moderne to describe the work of Les Vingt.
 Les Vingt was a group of twenty painters and sculptors who sought reform through art.
 They opposed the separation of the fine arts, such as painting and sculpture, from the so-called lesser decorative arts.
 This group was influenced by the teachings of William Morris and the Arts and Crafts movement.
 That is, Art Nouveau designers wanted to combine art and craft and to create a Gesamtkunstwerk, a total work of art, which included a variety of media.